 For instance, you can quickly filter through your sales statistics and find out that Product A is your best seller, and the majority of your customers that purchased this product used their smartphones, and they found your website via Facebook.
 Now, you can craft a plan to either further optimize this sales channel or work on improving other products since this specific product is doing well.

 What you do with the information is up to you.
-But at the very minimum, you should have these data at the tips of your fingers.
+But at the very minimum, you should have this data at the tips of your fingers.

 Weebly allows you to integrate your store with Google Analytics’ ecommerce tracking function.
 But the user experience is not as good when compared to advanced ecommerce analytics dashboard that is built into other online store builders such as Shopify, BigCommerce or even Squarespace.

 This is something Weebly could introduce to help you improve your business by keeping you better informed of trends and patterns based on your customers.